Larry Nassar Sentenced To Up To 175 Years In Prison By Michigan Judge

 "I wouldn't send my dogs to you, sir," she said.
 "There's no treatment here, sir.
 You finally told the truth.
 Inaction is an action.
 Silence is injustice."

 Nassar looked stricken during the judge's remarks.
-After receiving the sentence, he addressed the victims, often going off mic as he turned around to face them.
+After receiving the sentence, Nassar struck a more conciliatory tone.
+He addressed the victims, often going off mic as he turned around to face them.

 "There are no words that can describe the depth and breadth of how sorry I am for what has occurred," said Nassar.
 "I will carry your words with me for all of my days."